India on the trail of heritage and development: PM Modi - ExBulletin

 India on the trail of heritage and development: PM Modi

-India expresses pride in its heritage with immense self-respect and affirms that it will strengthen its traditions while ushering in modernity, Prime Minister Narendra Modi said on February 12.
+India expresses its pride in its heritage with immense self-respect and says it will strengthen its traditions while ushering in modernity, Prime Minister Narendra Modi said on Sunday.

-Prime Minister Modi also said that the country’s policies and efforts are non-discriminatory and aim to serve the poor, backward and destitute first.
+The country’s policies and efforts are non-discriminatory and aim to serve the poor, the backward and the dispossessed first, he added.

-Mr Modi made the remarks after the inauguration of celebrations commemorating the 200th birth anniversary of social reformer and founder of Arya Samaj, Dayanand Saraswati.

-The Prime Minister also unveiled the logo for the birth anniversary celebrations.
+The Prime Minister made the remarks after the inauguration of celebrations commemorating the 200th birth anniversary of social reformer and founder of Arya Samaj, Dayanand Saraswati.
+He also unveiled the logo for the birthday celebrations.

-Mr. Modi said that India was leading the world in the field of environment.
+Modi said India was leading the world in environmental matters.
 He also said it was a matter of pride that India is chairing the G20 this year.

 “Today, the hugely self-respecting country expresses its pride in its heritage.
 The country confidently says that we will strengthen our traditions while ushering in modernity,” Modi said.

-The country is running on the rails of “virasat (heritage)” and “vikas (development)”, the Prime Minister said.
+The country is on the track of “virasat (heritage)” and “vikas (development)”, the prime minister said.

-Mr Modi said that when he talks about walking the “path of kartavya”, some people say he is talking about duties but not rights.

-“If this is my case in the 21st century, imagine 150 years ago what kind of difficulties Swami Dayanand would have had to face in leading the way in society,” he said.

-Mr Modi said today that the country’s girls are taking on major roles, from deployment in Siachen to piloting Rafale fighter jets.
+Today, the country’s girls are taking on major roles, from deploying to Siachen to piloting Rafale fighter jets, the prime minister added.

 Born in 1824, Saraswati worked to counter the social inequalities then prevalent.
 Arya Samaj has played a key role in the country’s cultural and social awakening with a focus on social reforms and education, the Prime Minister’s Office (PMO) said in a statement.